 What is a Commercial Mortgage?

-Some lenders have a minimum of £75,000 or more, but there is no set upper limit on what you can borrow with a commercial mortgage.
-So, if your investment plans involve building up a large portfolio, and particularly if it includes a mix of residential and commercial properties, it may be possible to provide the level of funding you need for your entire property holdings with a commercial mortgage.
+If your investment plans involve building up an extensive portfolio, including a mix of residential and commercial properties, it may be possible to provide the level of funding you need for your entire property holdings with a commercial mortgage.

-However, you need to make a large contribution from your own funds - lenders will not offer 100% finance with a commercial mortgage.
-Typical loan-to-value ratios may be around 70% - although there may be some lenders who will be prepared to improve on this.
+However, you may need to make a significant financial contribution from your own funds because lenders will not offer 100% finance with a commercial mortgage.

 Commercial mortgage deals can be either fixed-rate or variable rate, and you may be able to choose between a repayment mortgage option.
-You pay the capital and interest back each month with a repayment mortgage, helping you buy the property, while with an interest-only mortgage, you only pay the interest each month - reducing the cost of your investment, although you will need to plan a way to exit the agreement, possibly by selling on the property when the time comes.
+With an interest-only mortgage, you only pay the interest each month.
+This reduces the cost of your investment.

 Refinancing a property portfolio

 If you have already built up an extensive property portfolio, you will know that even a small difference in the interest rate will make a substantial difference to your monthly repayments.
 Getting the most competitive loan rate can make an essential contribution to your profits.

 Property remortgaging or refinancing could help you reduce the repayments you make each month.